2024: A Year of Client Success and Collaboration

 Preventive Maintenance Execution

-Preventive maintenance completion rates improve dramatically when engineers can find devices on the first attempt.
-Hospitals that have integrated RTLS with CMMS consistently report reductions in deferred maintenance of 60 to 75 percent — not because maintenance schedules changed, but because the time barrier to executing scheduled maintenance was removed.
-A work order that previously required 30 minutes of search time before any maintenance work could begin now routes directly to the device’s current location.
+Preventive maintenance completion rates improve dramatically when engineers find devices on the first attempt.
+Hospitals that have integrated RTLS with CMMS consistently report reductions in deferred maintenance of 60 to 75 percent.
+Not because maintenance schedules changed, but because the time barrier to executing scheduled maintenance was removed.
+A work order that previously required 30 minutes of search time now routes directly to the device’s current location.

 Equipment Recall and Safety Alert Response

-When a medical device manufacturer issues a recall or safety notice affecting a specific model or serial number range, the integrated system responds in minutes rather than days.
+When a medical device manufacturer issues a recall or safety notice, the integrated system responds in minutes rather than days.
 The CMMS identifies which devices are affected from its asset registry.
-The RTLS locates every affected device immediately — showing their current room-level locations across the entire facility.
-Biomedical staff retrieve them from their actual locations rather than initiating a facility-wide physical search.
+The RTLS locates every affected device immediately — showing current room-level locations across the entire facility.
+Biomedical staff retrieve them from their actual locations rather than conducting a facility-wide physical search.
 Compliance documentation is generated automatically from the combined location and work order records.

-This capability — responding to recalls in hours rather than days — has direct patient safety implications.
+This capability has direct patient safety implications.
 A recalled infusion pump that remains in service because the hospital cannot quickly locate and remove it represents a known, preventable risk.

 Equipment Lifecycle Management

 RTLS utilization data feeds directly into CMMS-driven equipment lifecycle decisions.
-A device that has been in continuous heavy use for five years in an ICU may be approaching end-of-life earlier than a device with the same calendar age that has seen lighter use in outpatient settings.
+A device that has been in continuous heavy use for five years in an ICU may be approaching end-of-life earlier than one with the same calendar age in lighter outpatient use.
 When the CMMS has access to actual utilization history from RTLS — not just calendar time — replacement and capital planning decisions are based on real operational data rather than assumed usage averages.

 Decontamination and Infection Control